dwellir-public/rpc-perf/report.md

 The performance toolkit is prototypal yet allowed us to identify, mitigate and/or resolve the performance issues identified initially:

 ## Performed Tests
-The main metric that we collected to asses how the RPC node performed is accumulated CPU time (user + system) divided by the total number of requests served during the test.
+The main metric that we collected to assess how the RPC node performed is accumulated CPU time (user + system) divided by the total number of requests served during the test.
 All tests will run a standarized workload.

 For example we can say that a given test configuration spent 6ms of CPU time per request, while another spent 8ms per request.
 This allows us to get an idea of relative performance of different node setups, node versions, underlying platform configurations, etc.